m3db/m3/src/m3ninx/index/segment/fs/encoding/docs/README.md

 └───────────────────────────┘
 ```

-#### Stored Field
+#### Field

-Each stored field is composed of a name and a value.
-The name and value are a sequence of
+Each field is composed of a name and a value.
+The name and value are a sequence of valid
-valid UTF-8 bytes and they are stored by encoding the length of the name (value), in bytes,
+UTF-8 bytes and they are stored by encoding the length of the name (value), in bytes, as a
-as a variable-sized unsigned integer and then encoding the actual bytes which comprise the
+variable-sized unsigned integer and then encoding the actual bytes which comprise the name
-name (value).
+(value).
 The name is encoded first and the value second.

 ```
 ┌───────────────────────────┐